BrendanAdkins/tsdemo/README.md

 Insert the shortcode \[tsdemo_donation_form\] into a page or post to display the donation form.

+### Records

+To see a list of donations made through the form, open the WordPress admin dashboard and look under the Tools menu for the TSDemo Donations page.

 ## Versioning

 This project follows semantic versioning.
 It is currently in version 1.0.0 and its first stable release would be 2.0.0.